Quantum States of Fields for Quantum Split Sources: Electromagnetic field in the Schr odinger representation

 More in general, consider the charge density operator $\hat{J}_0(\vec x)$ and its eigenstates $ \hat{J}_0(\vec x) | \phi_{\rho}\rangle = \rho_i(\vec x) |\phi_{\rho}\rangle$.
 Consider states that are linear combinations of elements in this basis \beq | \Phi_{S}\rangle =\sum_i \alpha_i |\phi_{\rho_i}\rangle. \eeq Then we expect that if these states can be considered stationary, the electromagnetic field settles to its minimum energy state and the state of the full system is \beq |\Upsilon_{EM+S}\rangle = \eta \sum_i \alpha_i |\phi_{\rho_i}\rangle |\Psi_{\rho_i}\rangle . \eeq In other words, the quantum state of the electromagnetic field is entangled with the source current through the information about the charge density, as in the toy model.

 The main difference between the toy model and the electromagnetic case is that in the electromagnetic case the relation between the source and the field is implemented by the Gauss constraint.
 In both cases the effect of a static source on a minimal energy state is the displacement of the solution by the $T$ operator.
 But in the electromagnetic case, the $T$ operator shifts the state adding a \emph{longitudinal} component to the field.
 The quantum state of the field changes accordingly: by adding a phase in the $\Psi[A]$ representation, and by shifting support in the $\Psi[E]$ representation.
+We discuss the inner product in Appendix~\ref{App:InnerProduct}.